Guide to Outpatient & Ambulatory Services

 No Show Rule (Cancer patients who default from treatment)

-Every patient accepted from the Walk-in Clinic is on active treatment of cancer for 1 year from the day of their registration.
+Every patient accepted from the Walk-in Clinic is remain on active treatment of cancer for 1 year from the day of their registration.
 During their active treatment, if a patient misses the appointment with the oncologist (Medical, Surgical or Radiation) and does not return for 6 weeks or more, free medical facilities granted by the Hospital will be withdrawn.
 In such a case, if they wish to retain eligibility for financial support, they are again seen in one of the Walk-in Clinics (WIC) and reassessed according to the current acceptance guidelines of Walk-in Clinic.

 Cancer Discharge Policy